SeedPrints: Fingerprints Can Even Tell Which Seed Your Large Language Model Was Trained From: Abstract

 \section{Abstract}

 Fingerprinting Large Language Models (LLMs) is essential for provenance verification and model attribution.
-Existing methods typically extract post-hoc signatures based on training dynamics, data exposure, or hyperparameters—properties that only emerge after training begins.
-In contrast, we propose a stronger and more intrinsic notion of LLM fingerprinting: \textbf{SeedPrints}, a method that leverages random initialization biases as persistent, seed-dependent identifiers present even before training.
-We show that untrained models exhibit reproducible token selection biases conditioned solely on their parameters at initialization.
-These biases are stable and measurable throughout training, enabling our statistical detection method to recover a model’s lineage with high confidence.
-Unlike prior techniques, unreliable before convergence and vulnerable to distribution shifts, \textbf{SeedPrints} remains effective across all training stages and robust under domain shifts or parameter modifications.
-Experiments on LLaMA-style and Qwen-style models show that SeedPrints achieves seed-level distinguishability and can provide birth-to-lifecycle identity verification akin to a biometric fingerprint.
-Evaluations on large-scale pretrained models and fingerprinting benchmarks further confirm its effectiveness under practical deployment scenarios.
-These results suggest that initialization itself imprints a unique and persistent identity on neural language models, forming a true ``Galtonian'' fingerprint.
+Existing fingerprinting methods are primarily evaluated after fine-tuning, where models have already acquired stable signatures from training data, optimization dynamics, or hyperparameters.
+However, most of a model’s capacity and knowledge are acquired during pretraining rather than downstream fine-tuning, making large-scale pretraining a more fundamental regime for lineage verification.
+We show that existing fingerprinting methods become \textit{unreliable} in this regime, as they rely on post-hoc signatures that only emerge after substantial training.
+This limitation contradicts the classical Galton notion of a fingerprint as an intrinsic and persistent identity.
+In contrast, we propose a stronger and more intrinsic notion of LLM fingerprinting: \textbf{SeedPrints}, a method that leverages random initialization biases as persistent, seed-dependent identifiers present even before training begins.
+We show that untrained models exhibit reproducible prediction biases induced by their initialization seed, and that these weak signals remain statistically detectable throughout training, enabling high-confidence lineage verification.
+Unlike prior techniques that fail during early pretraining or degrade under distribution shifts, \textbf{SeedPrints} remains effective across all training stages, from initialization to large-scale pretraining and downstream adaptation.
+Experiments on LLaMA-style and Qwen-style models demonstrate seed-level distinguishability and enable birth-to-lifecycle identity verification.
+Evaluations on large-scale pretraining trajectories and real-world fingerprinting benchmarks further confirm its robustness under prolonged training, domain shifts, and parameter modifications.

+Together, our results show that initialization itself imprints a unique and persistent identity on LLMs, forming a true ``Galtonian'' fingerprint.
+Code is available at \url{https://github.com/YnezT0311/SeedPrints}.